Skip to contents

 Table of failed tasks.

-Fetch finished tasks from the data base.
+Fetch finished tasks from the database.
 Finished tasks are cached.

 Usage